-Is Carrot Good For Diabetes?
+Is Carrot Good for Diabetes?

 What to eat and what not to eat is always a source of consternation for people with diabetes.
 Carrots are non-starchy veggies that are vital in our diet.
 Blood sugar levels are less affected by non-starchy foods.
 Carrots are high in nutrients and vitamins, and they have a low glycemic index, making them ideal for people with diabetes.

-Carrots and Diabetes
+Carrot and Diabetes

 Colourful fruits and vegetables are high in nutrients, making them ideal for a balanced diet.
 Beta-carotene, the precursor to vitamin A, is abundant in carrots.
 There are also antioxidants, fibre, and other nutrients present.
 A medium carrot is a low-glycemic food with only 4 grams of net (digestible) carbs.
 Foods with low carbs and a low glycemic index have little effect on blood sugar levels.